 CCA Summer Atelier

-CCA Summer Atelier is a one week immersive day program for current high school students who have completed eighth grade by summer 2025.
+CCA Summer Atelier is a one week immersive day program for rising 9th-12th graders (14-18 years old).
 Weekday lunch as well as all materials and lab fees are included in tuition.
 The program concludes with an exhibition showcasing all the work created during the week.
 CCA housing is not available for this program.
 Sign up for our mailing list to receive updates.

 One-Week Program